 The Texas Children’s Heart Center offers 1 of only 11 ACGME approved congenital heart surgery fellowships in the United States.
-Under the direction of Dr. Charles D. Fraser, Jr., cardiothoracic surgeons participating in the fellowship will benefit from the additional, concentrated training in this diffult field.
+Cardiothoracic surgeons participating in the fellowship will benefit from the additional, concentrated training in this diffult field.
 High patient volumes in Texas Children’s Heart Center ensure that the congenital heart surgery fellow gains experience in a variety of congenital heart surgery procedures, including corrections in neonates, mechanical assist devices, adult congenital heart patients, and transplantation.
 The fellows use their gained knowledge to improve pediatric heart surgery outcomes all over the world.

 The congenital heart surgery fellowship is sponsored in part by the Emmett Augustus Jones Foundation.
 The mission of the Emmett Augustus Jones Foundation, founded by Mary and Hank Jones and named after their son Emmett, is to advance the field of pediatric congenitcal care through research, education, and family assistance.
 In keeping with the mission of the foundation, fellowships are awarded to physicians from anywhere in the world who show a dedication to the field of pediatric cardiovascular surgery.